doytsujin/flights-java-streams/README.md

 ~~~
 *This may take some time depending on your Internet download speed.*

-Once the data files have been downloaded and extracted, you can execute either
+Once the data files have been downloaded and extracted, you can execute any
 of the following classes:

+* AirportReportsApp
 * FlightReportsApp
 * PlaneReportsApp